pearsonca/stdio-ghana/sessions/2014/bestpractices/index.md

 </section>

 <section markdown="block">
-You aren`t going to need it (YAGNI) - Do not implement functionality until you need it.
-The danger is if you don`t use it, the unused function may have a defect or maintenance changes elsewhere will introduce a defect.
+You aren\'t going to need it (YAGNI) - Do not implement functionality until you need it.
+The danger is if you don\'t use it, the unused function may have a defect or maintenance changes elsewhere will introduce a defect.
 A maintenance programmer may see the previously unused function, believe it works and try to use it.
 </section>